 Low-interest, 30-year loan

-It depends on your home's location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in American, your best time to get solar is in the spring and fall.
+It depends on where you live and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in American, your best time to install solar panels is in the spring and fall.